blablanumerodeux/blablanumerodeux.github.io/content/posts/JFrog Bintray.md

  - OJO: Oss.Jfrog.Org
  - OSS:
  - BinTray: Website used to manage users, organisations, repos,packages,versions,and promot versions to JCenter and Maven Central
- -  JCenter: One of the many public repo that h
+ -  JCenter: One of the public repo where you can host freely your open source software
- - Maven Central
+ - Maven Central: The most famous public repo to host freely your open source software
- - Artifactory
+ - Artifactory:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExMTk5MTc0NCwyOTEwNjY2M119
+eyJoaXN0b3J5IjpbLTE4MjY2NzcwOTksMjkxMDY2NjNdfQ==
 -->